bergerx/kubectl-status/CONTRIBUTING.md

 ### Improving The Documentation

-We don't yet have a copmrehensive documentation, we maintain just a few Markdown files in the repo.
+We don't yet have a comprehensive documentation, we maintain just a few Markdown files in the repo.
 We aim to keep the examples in the [README.md](README.md#demo) up-to-date as we add new features, but this process is not automated.

 ## Styleguides